tvaranka/meb/docs/getting_started.md

 #### Adding datasets
 Due to private data (faces) appearing in micro-expression datasets they are only available after accepting the release agreement.
 See [Micro-expression datasets](micro_expression_datasets.md) for more information on where to obtain the datasets.

 The datasets can be added to the framework by two ways.
 It is recommended to start by just adding the `excel_path` and `dataset_path` (or cropped or optical_flow) for a single dataset and testing whether it works with the instructions below.
 If the test passes, you can proceed with adding other datasets and sources.
+See [tools](../tools) on how to obtain optical flow and cropped datasets.
 ##### 1. Modifying the path in `config/dataset_config.py`

 The `DatasetConfig` consists of all the paths to the datasets.
 Each dataset has four different paths: `excel_path`, `cropped_dataset_path`, `dataset_path` and `optical_flow` paths.
 The variable names in the `DatasetConfig` should not be changed, but the paths can be changed freely.